bmcgonag/quant-ux-docker/README.md

 The DockerFiles use the smallest images I could find as a base, and the docker-compose is really setup to allow for the easiest deployment possible.

+I recently added arm64 builds, but don't currently have a way to test them.
+They built successfully, but that's a far cry from tested and functional.
+I'm adding the necessary changes to the compose file if you want to use the arm64 images.

 ## Docker-Compose Details
 To use the docker-compose.yml file, you can download just the compose file with the command: